A Visitor Guide to the Quiet, Eastern Coast of Koh Chang

 However, it’s a beautifully designed small resort and also gets quite a few guests who are just looking for a romantic place to stay for a few days.
 So beer, wine and proper food are available in the restaurant.

 The restaurant does a selection of Thai & Veggie food.
-The Thai food, is pretty average – stick to the veggie stuff and the healthy shakes and juice concoctions you’ll have a very nice, light lunch which makes a pleasant change from Thai food, seafood or most Western stodge.
-The Cayenne Cooler, a concoction of chili, honey and lemon juice is excellent refreshing drink and the fruit ‘Softy’ for desert is also excellent.
-It’s basically pureed fresh fruit served with cinnamon honey.
+So it’s a good spot for a healthy lunch.
+To cool off, try a Cayenne Cooler, a concoction of chili, honey and lemon juice or a fruit ‘Softy’ – basically pureed fresh fruit served with cinnamon honey.
 Nectar of the gods in a glass.

 The other option is ‘Kooncharaburi Resort‘, a resort that exists for no discernible reason as they hardly ever seem to have guests.
 It may well be a rich man’s tax deductible plaything, as it’s hard to believe it’s a serious business venture.
-It was a beautiful resort, but is now slowly deteriorating, and the location means it has very few visitors even in High Season.
+At one time it was a beautiful empty resort, but is now slowly deteriorating, and the location means it has very few visitors even in High Season.

 Hidden away near the entrance to Kooncharaburi is a small bungalow resort built around a lake called ‘Flukies Place’.
 One of those spots that you won’t find on booking sites.
 Just a handful of tastefully decorated bungalows and a stylish little restaurant by the water.
-It’s popular with Thai visitors who want a ‘back-to-nature’ experience.
+It’s very popular with Thai visitors who want a ‘back-to-nature’ experience.

 You have now made it down the east coast and you’ll find that there’s even more of interest awaiting you in Salakkok and Salakphet Bays.